 There’s a fundamental flaw in this self-care reasoning.

-Our son is in the hospital for a few weeks.
-He’s medically complex and so our family provides history, context and translation services (our son is non-speaking but we understand him just fine).
-My husband and I are sparing each other off at the hospital when we’re not at home keeping family and friends updated on our son’s health.
-It’s clear we can’t wait until all our other tasks are finished before sitting down and considering the additional obligation of self-care.
-We’re just too tired at the end of day to approach self-care with gusto and commitment.
+One time, our son was in the hospital for a few weeks.
+He’s medically complex and so our family provided history, context and translation services (our son is non-speaking but we understand him just fine).
+My husband and I spared each other off at the hospital when we were not at home keeping family and friends updated on our son’s health.
+It’s clear we couldn’t wait until all our other tasks are finished before sitting down and considering the additional obligation of self-care.
+We were just too tired at the end of day to approach self-care with gusto and commitment.
 And taking a break isn’t an option for us or for most people whose loved ones are very dependent.

 So what’s the answer?

 Building self-care into natural caregiving requires a mind shift.
 Natural caring relationships are reciprocal.
 Our job is both to give and to receive care.
 We receive care from our extended family members, medical professionals, neighbours and friends.
 They give us their care so that we can, in turn, provide natural care to our loved ones.

 We can also receive care from our loved ones.
 I walked in to my mother’s assisted-living room recently and found her massaging the shoulders of her favourite carer!
 Our son cares for us by giving us hugs and smiles, even when he has pain.

 It’s not always easy for caregivers to receive care from others.
 It requires discipline to schedule time off when others arrive to help.
 Like most other families, my husband and I used to set up camp together in our son’s hospital room during medical crises, but eventually we both became exhausted.
 Experience finally taught us not to double up our caring – now we take shifts so we each have time to rest.
 My sister and I do the same with mom.